A poetry project exploring the cultural identity of modern Wales

 Who is Rhea Seren Phillips?

 Rhea completed a short-term development project in January 2019 with Parallel.Cymru introducing Welsh poets throughout history.
-The page can be viewed here.

 This website is a free source of knowledge.